Concept designs for colorful sculptures.

 Plan of the widening of Blue Ridge Road

-This project is part of the Percent for Art program and is a part of the Blue Ridge Road Widening Project.
+This project is part of the Blue Ridge Road Widening Project and is a Percent for Art project.

 Joel Heidel's headshot on the left and Angelina Marino-Heidel's headshot on the right